metason/SAXR/README.md

 - __quantitative__: quantitative and interpolatable color palette; default: 'Blues'
 - __temporal__: quantitative and interpolatable color palette; default: 'Greys'

-The color palettes may be overwritten in the settings.json file.
+The color palettes may be overwritten in the `settings.json` file.
-All [colormaps](https://matplotlib.org/stable/gallery/color/colormap_reference.html) defined in Matplotlib can be used.
+All [colormaps](https://matplotlib.org/stable/gallery/color/colormap_reference.html) defined by Matplotlib can be used.

 ```json
     "palette": {